sakshi1799/MCQ-Generation/README.md

 The cool thing is the **simplicity** and **modularity** of the approach, where you could find where it's doing bad (*say it's classifying verbs*) and plug a fix into it.

-Having a complex Neural Network (*like all the papers on the topics do*) will probably do better, especially in the age we're living.
-But the great thing I found out about this approach, is that it's like a *gateway for a software engineer*, with his software engineering mindset, to get into the field of AI and see meaningful results.

-## Future work (*updated*)
-I find this topic quite interesting and with a lot of potential.
-I would probably continue working in this field.

- I even enrolled in a *Masters of Data Mining* and will probably do some similar projects.
-I will link anything useful here.

-I've already put some more time on finishing the project, but I would like to transform it more to a tutorial about getting into the field of AI while having the ability to easily extend it with new custom features.